FleetProbe/MicroBridge-Arduino-ATMega2560/readme.md

 USB and SDCARD Firmware flashing for the ARDUINO ATMEGA 2560 and ADK
 ---------------------------------------------------------------------

+master branch is sdcard flash
+bootloader_from_flash is flash from an spi chip

 mechanics :

 The bootloader looks for byte in eeprom at address 0x1FF: